The rise of the machines is well underway, but do you need to worry about your obsolescence? Are the machines here to divide and conquer?

 Before you admit defeat and submit to your new AI overlords, you may want to consider the value Artificial Intelligence offers your workplace.

 Artificial Intelligence (AI) is already helping you.
 It helps you shop, protects you from digital hackers, and saves you hours of mundane manual labor through programmes and algorithms embedded in your work software and digital gadgets.

 AI has the ability to unlock the power of your company’s data to inform and shape the actions of departments, including sales, to better pitch, sell and serve customers.

-AI is creating practical value for sales teams by automating, augmenting and supercharging the way they work (Source)
+AI is creating practical value for sales teams by automating, augmenting and supercharging the way they work.

-In 1986 we heard the cry ‘Johnny5 need input!’ and boy have we been delivering on his plea by generating masses of data on a global scale.
+In 1986 we heard the cry ‘Johnny5 need input!’ and boy has we been delivering on his plea by generating masses of data on a global scale.

 For a sales team, AI can analyze all of the complex interactions stored in years’ worth of CRM and invoice data and draw conclusions about a customer’s future behavior.
 It’s the crystal ball you’ve always needed.

 AI in action